Farmers Insurance: Auto, Home, and Renters

 Key Takeaway for Auto Insurance

 Farmers’ auto insurance product has a lot to offer.
 They offer a huge number of coverages you can add to your policy.
 It also has a very long list of discounts, including its Signal safe driving app, which can cut your rates down a ton.
 Overall, Farmers seems like a good choice if you’re looking to buy auto insurance.
-The only big drawback is that the company doesn’t offer car insurance in every state.
+The only big drawback is that the company doesn’t offer coverage in every state.

 Farmers Homeowners Insurance